Having high quality backlinks is one of the building blocks of any SEO strategy.

 |How to discover thousands of keywords from just a single keyword for virtually any niche: Step by step visual guide|

 You can get into the nitty-gritty, but the gist of it is that any website you choose to use this method on will have their top 100 ranked keywords exposed to you (on Google, Yahoo!, Bing and Yandex) along with their specific ranking types.
 A high-level website will be ranked well on many niche relevant keywords on several search engines.
-They don’t even all have to be ranked top 10!
+They don’t even all have to be ranked in the top 10!
 If you find a solid website in your niche with lots of keywords ranked within top 100, it’s also a good sign.

 So, this is one of the simplest and most reliable ways to gauge a website’s strength without using any additional tools and without having the PR score explicitly exposed to you.
 This also happens to be one of the best keyword-research tactics you will find on the market in general.
 Basically, you get to kill two stones with one bird-shaped projectile.